How Accurate Are Fitbit Heart Rates

 Wearing Your Fitbit Correctly

 One of the most important factors influencing the accuracy of your Fitbit's heart rate readings is how you wear the device.
-To ensure accurate measurements, it's essential to wear your Fitbit correctly.
+And to ensure accurate measurements, it's essential to wear your Fitbit correctly.
 The device should be snug but not too tight on your wrist.
 A good rule of thumb is that you should be able to slide a finger underneath the band.

 Optimizing for Different Activities